 Addresses concepts, methods, and theories exploring social and cultural life across time and space, including the changing concept of culture itself.
 The course is an introduction to ethnographic fieldwork methods and to the practice of anthropology, with attention to the impact of contemporary social forces on the diverse societies that make up the modern world.

-Cross-listed with SPN 3303.
+Introduces the student to the complex issues concerning contemporary Latin America.
+Students will explore current topics and events from a multidisciplinary point of view.
 Taught in English.
-A course designed to introduce the student to the complex issues concerning contemporary Latin America.
-Students will explore current topics and events from a multidisciplinary point of view.

 An examination of what kinds of international institutions are best suited to deal with global environmental problems; the role of nongovernmental organizations; and the relationship between varying models of development and the environment.
 Particular attention is given to a series of case studies that focus on indigenous peoples and environmental issues as well as the nature of environmental racism.

 Examines the consequences of colonization on the cultural consciousness of a people by responding to the following questions: What implications do the effects of colonization have for literature written by a once subjugated people who have not had control over their own space?
 Whose personal history has been detoured by the intrusion of a colonizer?
 Whose sense of time, space, selfhood, and expression is dictated by an outsider's interpretation of the meanings of all of these?
 And ultimately, how does a postcolonial writer negotiate or construct reality through literature?

 Done in an international setting appropriate to the student’s field of interest.
 Student is supervised by a site supervisor.
 Evaluation of performance will be completed by the site supervisor, internship advisor and student.
 Students may obtain additional information about internships from appropriate language faculty.
 Prerequisite: approval of instructor.